 This doesn’t mean Solr is less powerful.
-Also this article is not for doing comparison between two.
+Also, this article is not for making a comparison between the two.
 The point is, Liferay has chosen it considering the future requirement.

 Java 8 support

 The major difference with version 7 is, you need Java 8.
-Liferay 7 will not run with previous version of java other than 8.
-Also Oracle has announced for no further support for Java 7.
-So this is a good move to work with latest java version.
+Liferay 7 will not run with the previous version of java other than 8.
+Also, Oracle has announced no further support for Java 7.
+So this is a good move to work with the latest java version.

 Application Display Template – ADT

-All Previous version of Liferay had very limited usage of ADT.
-Liferay 7 makes the use of ADT at many places.
-The clear advance of this mechanism is, things can be changed by just updating configuration, instead of updating the code and deployment.
-In Liferay 7, you can use ADT on following portlets
+Previous versions of Liferay had minimal usage of ADT.
+Liferay 7 makes the use of ADT in many places.
+The clear advantage of this mechanism is that it can be changed by updating configuration instead of updating its code and deployment.
+In Liferay 7, you can use ADT on the following portlets.

 - Asset Publisher